Dean Holdsworth: Later career

 He joined Coventry City on loan in December 2002, making six goalless appearances, before he signed permanently for the club the following month.
-He scored once in the FA Cup against Cardiff City, but failed to find the net in his 11 league games and moved on to Brian Talbot's Rushden & Diamonds in March.
+He scored once in the FA Cup against Cardiff City.
+However, he failed to find the net in his eleven league games and moved on to Brian Talbot's Rushden & Diamonds on a non-contract basis in March.
 Diamonds topped the Third Division in 2002–03, though Holdsworth left Nene Park in the summer.
 He returned to Wimbledon for the 2003–04 campaign, as the club relocated to Milton Keynes.
 He scored three goals in 28 games in 2003–04.
 He then spent the 2004–05 season with Havant & Waterlooville in the Conference South.
 He then joined Derby County, where he was appointed as assistant manager, but played as a striker during an injury crisis, leaving the club when manager Phil Brown was sacked in January 2006.
 He finished the 2005–06 season with spells in non-league football at Weymouth and Heybridge Swifts.
 Holdsworth returned to Havant & Waterlooville for the opening months of the 2006–07 season, before joining Cambridge United in the new year.
-Holdsworth joined Newport County on a short-term contract in February 2007 and was released by manager Peter Beadle at the end of the 2006–07 season, after playing in the 2007 FAW Premier Cup Final defeat to The New Saints.
+Holdsworth joined Newport County on a short-term contract in February 2007 and was released by manager Peter Beadle at the end of the 2006–07 season, after playing in the 2007 FAW Premier Cup final defeat to The New Saints.